fhsinchy/the-docker-handbook/image-manipulation-basics.md

 In the previous sub-section, you've learned about the `FROM`, `EXPOSE`, `RUN` and `CMD` instructions.
 In this sub-section you'll be learning a lot more about other instructions.

-In this sub-section you'll be again create a custom NGINX image but the twist is that you'll be building NGINX from source instead of installing it using some package manager such as `apt-get` in the previous example.
+In this sub-section you'll again create a custom NGINX image but the twist is that you'll be building NGINX from source instead of installing it using some package manager such as `apt-get` in the previous example.

 In order to build NGINX from source, you first need the source of NGINX.
 If you've cloned my projects repository you'll see a file named `nginx-1.19.2.tar.gz` inside the `custom-nginx` directory.
 You'll use this archive as the source for building NGINX.

 Before diving into writing some code, let's plan out the process first.
-The image process creation process this time can be done in seven steps.
+The image creation process this time can be done in seven steps.
 These are as follows:

 * Get a good base image for building the application i.e. [ubuntu](https://hub.docker.com/_/ubuntu).
 * Install necessary build dependencies on the base image.